-The Cons of Business Process Outsourcing (BPO)
+What are the 2 cons of Business Process Outsourcing (BPO)

-1. Lack of Control and management
+1. Lack of control and management

-A good practice is to have detailed documentation of your business and scope of work, requirements, milestones, and everything you think is important.
-This will help both parties keep track of the work and issues in case something goes wrong.
+A good practice is to have detailed documentation of your business and scope of work, requirements, milestones, and everything you consider essential.
+This will help both parties keep track of the work and help resolve issues in case something goes wrong.

 Communicating with an in-house or on-site team is easier than with an outsourcing company.
 However, in the wake of the pandemic and the adoption of remote work arrangements, that transition has already been made in many cases.

-To make this easier for you, here a chart that shows both pros and cons of BPO:
+To make this easier for you, here is a chart that shows both pros and cons of BPO:

-If you having a large company is important to you, you should build one.
+If having a large company is important to you, you should build one.
 If you are focused on making an impact, however, a BPO may be your exact tool to achieve that.
 (BPOs can also be very beneficial to large companies as well.)

 However, a hybrid model may be the best approach.
-Have an in-house team for some operations, but outsource others; or better yet, augment an existing in-house team by adding outsourced team members.
+Have an in-house team for some operations, but outsource others.
+Or better yet, augment an existing in-house team by adding outsourced team members.
 This works perfectly when searching for specific talents, elusive skill sets, or varied perspectives.

 At the end of the day, you need to analyze your company’s needs and goals to determine an appropriate choice that will not distract your focus from core business functions.